 You can define fonts for the variables, functions, numbers and inserted text that form the elements of your formula.

-The list boxes in the Fonts dialogue display a default font for all elements.
+The list boxes in the Fonts dialog display a default font for all elements.
 To change to a different font, click Modify, then select the element type.
-A new dialogue box appears.
+A new dialog box appears.
 Select the desired font and check any desired attributes, then click OK.
 To set the changes as the default fonts, click the Default button.

 If you want to mark individual text segments with a font other than that used for the whole text, then enter the Font command in the Commands window.